 Micro User Journeys

 In a micro user journey, the focus is more narrow.
 In our med student example, we understood that life changes are having an impact on membership retention.
-In the micro view of this journey, we understand that allowing these members to enter a personal email address might help the association keep in communication with this early career member.
+In the micro view of this journey, we understand that allowing these members to enter a personal email address might help the association stay in communication with this early career member.
 The micro journey then is the allowance of this additional email field.

 The Value of User Journeys